varunaditya27/TaskNova/README.md

 python app.py
 ```

-Your Flask server will run at `http://localhost:5000`
+Your Flask server will run at `http://localhost:5000` and listen for Telegram webhook events.

 ---

 ## 🌐 Deploying on Render

 1. Push this repo to GitHub
 2. Create a Web Service on Render
 3. Connect your GitHub repo
 4. Set build/start commands:
    * Build Command: `pip install -r requirements.txt`
    * Start Command: `python app.py`
 5. Add environment variables (`BOT_TOKEN`, `GEMINI_API_KEY`) in Render's dashboard
 6. Set your Telegram webhook using:

 ```bash